simoesusp/Hexacoptero/README.md

 # Hexacoptero
-Development of software and hardware for multi-rotor drones
+Development of software and hardware for multi-rotor drones!